hugoledoux/msc_geomatics_thesis_typst/README.md

 ### Drawing figures

-The main drawback of Typst at the moment is that figures can only be in SVG and/or PNG...
-If you use PDF figures in your everyday life (like me), you'll need to convert them to SVG (if you drag a PDF figure to the web-application it automatically converts it).

-There is also a new package to use PDF directly (https://github.com/frozolotl/muchpdf) but I don't know its status.

 * [IPE](http://ipe.otfried.org/) (cross-platform; integrates LaTeX text; great for triangulation and geometric stuff)
 * Adobe Illustrator (nice, but €€€)
 * [Inkscape](https://inkscape.org/en/) (cross-platform)